-BE IT FURTHER RESOLVED, that once the COVID-19 pandemic has subsided and the protected health information (PHI) for COVID-19 positive patients is no longer needed, the record will be
+BE IT FURTHER RESOLVED, that once the COVID-19 pandemic has subsided and the protected health information (PHI) for COVID-19 positive patients is no longer needed, the record will be disbanded and no longer shared.

 Approved and adopted this 21st of May 2020.